MatthewMeade/portfolio/resume/resume.md

 ### Intermediate Software Developer at Radient360: May 2019 - Present

+-   Development: _November 2019 - present_
+    -   Collaborating as a team using an Agile development methodology to produce web applications
+    -   Daily tasks include writing business logic and layout in Radient360's internal configuration language, as well as contributing the the underlying application framework written in Javascript using React/NodeJS
+    -   Built an internal web app which showcases and provides documentation for components available in Radient360's framework
+    -   Built a tool which allows developers to build and test data pipelines
 -   Dev Ops: _May - December 2019_
     -   Quickly adapted to Dev Ops role having no prior experience
     -   Rewrote company's authentication api to support migration from WSO2 to AWS Cognito and built web app to manage roles